 - Potentially viable flood relief works for Longford that may be implemented after project-level assessment and planning or exhibition and confirmation might include: - Construction of new flood defence wall which is to be 30m in length.
 The wall is proposed to be 1m in height.
-The location of the flood defence wall as shown in the FRMP can be seen in Figure 2-1. - Removal of the existing footbridge on the Camlin River upstream of the N63 Bridge. - A Flood Relief scheme for Longford is being progressed with the OPW which will address flood considerations and support the appropriate use of riverside locations. - During December 2016 and January 2017 there was significant flooding experienced in "The Mall" area of Longford.
+The location of the flood defence wall as shown in the FRMP can be seen in Figure 2-1. - Removal of the existing footbridge on the Camlin River upstream of the N63 Bridge - There is a proposed measure to progress the project-level development and assessment of a Flood relief scheme for Longford. - During December 2016 and January 2017 there was significant flooding experienced in "The Mall" area of Longford.
 The flooding was not reflected on the CFRAM flood extents, and it was as a result of a hydraulic connection between the drainage system and the River Camlin.
 As this flood risk is not predicted by the maps there is no measure proposed for this area and therefore it is recommended in the FRMP that a Minor Works funded Flood Risk Management application is considered.